Ddystopia/rfcs/text/0000-forget-marker-trait.md

 fn something_with_clean_up(f: impl FnOnce(Foo)) {
     // Setup.
     f(Foo);
-    // Cleaning.
+    // Cleanup.
 It is *guaranteed* to run, given the proper handling of unwinding.
 }

 fn main() {